 - If you haven't specified a template and you click the New button to generate your first diagram, the Basic template is used by default.
 The Basic template is used to build new diagrams unless otherwise specified.
 You can select another template by clicking the New arrow and choosing one from the list.

 - When consuming a utility network service, if a diagram template is used as a subnetwork diagram template for a utility network tier, it is not available in the New drop-down list.
-It is available from this drop-down list when working with a file geodatabase or a database connection to an enterprise geodatabase.
+It is available from this drop-down list when working with a file or mobile geodatabase or a database connection to an enterprise geodatabase.

 Diagram generation begins once you've clicked New or chosen a template.
 Depending on the selected template, the process chains any existing diagram rules and automatic layouts configured for that template.
 The resulting network diagram opens in a diagram map view and the Network Diagram home tab becomes available.